mariomarton/csfd-search/README.md

 ## Installation

-1. After cloning the repository, install the required dependencies by running:
+1. After cloning the repository, set up and activate a virtual environment (optional) and then install the required dependencies by running

 ```bash
 pip install -r requirements.txt